 So why do so few dentists use the Wand if it’s that cool?

-- Cost!
-It’s more expensive than using traditional syringes, both for the machine and the disposables.
-And if you wanted to rely on the Wand alone, you’d have to have a backup Wand in case one breaks down sometime, which means more cost.
+- Cost.
+It’s a lot more expensive than using traditional syringes, both for the machine and the disposables.
 Because the cartridge holder, tube and handpiece are disposables, there’s a larger volume of hazardous waste (and higher costs for getting rid of the extra waste).

-- Takes time (and guinea pigs – usually staff or other dentists) to learn.
+- Takes time (and willing guinea pigs – usually staff or other dentists) to learn.

 - A lot of dentists are happy with their painless injection techniques and don’t see the need for it.